AaronGullickson/lab_project/README.md

 We will use two primary data sources to construct our analytical dataset. first, we will use [Social Explorer](https://socialexplorer.com) to download census tract data for the entire US based on American Community Survey (ACS) data from 2012-2016.
 The ACS is an annual 1% survey of the American population conducted by the US Census Bureau that collects a variety of demographic information.
 Ultimately, we want data at the level of metropolitan statistical areas (i.e. cities).
 However, we need data at the tract level within cities in order to calculate the dissimilarity index of segregation.
 Therefore we will just download tract data and ultimately aggregate this up to the level of metropolitan areas.

-Unfortunately, the census bureau does not publish aggregate data that will give us the mean difference in SEI between whites and blacks in a metropolitan area.
+Unfortunately, the Census bureau does not publish aggregate data that will give us the mean difference in SEI between whites and blacks in a metropolitan area.
 In order to get this number, we will need to download the individual-level ACS data from 2014 and calculate the difference ourselves.
 We will be downloading the ACS extract from the [Integrated Public Use Microdata Series](https://usa.ipums.org/usa/) (IPUMS) at the Minnesota Population Center.
 Unfortunately, for reasons of confidentiality the metropolitan area of respondents is only available in larger metropolitan areas, so our analysis will be limited to the largest 150-200 cities in the US.

 #### Overall Plan